Active management: Advantages of active management

-Disadvantages of Active Management
+Disadvantages of active management

 The most obvious disadvantage of active management is that investment returns may be lower rather than higher.

 In addition, active management is generally more expensive than passive management.
 The higher costs are a result of the resources needed to evaluate investments and determine whether they should be bought or sold.

 Finally, active management is often less tax-efficient than passive management, because it may buy and sell investments more frequently and generate capital gains as a result.
-However, many active managers trade infrequently and, therefore, are tax-efficient.
+However, active managers can be tax-efficient.

-Use of Active Management
+Use of active management

 Active management is the most common investment approach.
 For example, at the end of 2020, $14.8 trillion of U.S. mutual fund assets were actively managed, while only $4.8 trillion were passively managed.

 However, active management does not dominate in every category.
 For example, at the end of 2020, only $0.2 trillion of the $5.3 trillion in assets in 1940 Act exchange-traded funds were actively managed.

 Active Management and the Markets

 Active management plays an important role in maintaining market efficiency.
 Through the buying and selling of investments, active managers establish the market prices for securities.
 Therefore, an increase in the amount of active management will lead to greater market efficiency.

 Market efficiency is beneficial because it encourages broad investor participation in the market, it makes it easier for investors to diversity risk, and it encourages capital formation.

 Active management also plays an important role in capital formation, because actively-managed portfolios are the buyers of initial public offerings of securities.